 Why We Chose This Hotel

-Thoughts of escaping from the English winter and of recovering after a busy festive season often motivate us to look for a warm-weather break in January.
-While many people head south to the Canary Islands or further afield, we have noticed that the Costa Blanca on Spain's mainland can be a favored spot for the weather.
-Admittedly, good weather in January is not guaranteed and the temperatures might not reach the heady heights of destinations further away, but it can be very pleasant there.
+The English winter and a busy festive season often motivate us to look for a warm-weather break in January.
+While many head south to the Canary Islands or further afield, we have noticed that the Costa Blanca on Spain's mainland can be a favored spot for the weather.
+Good weather in January is not guaranteed and the temperatures might not reach the heady heights of destinations further away, but it can be very pleasant there.

 An added advantage of choosing mainland Spain is that flight times are shorter from the UK and costs are cheaper.
 The Costa Blanca is well known for its tourist industry, with hotels in abundance.
 Supply exceeds demand in the low season, so there are bargains to be found.